godesteem/rental/README.md

 # Rental
-is a production ready project for an e-commerce shop; including a rental system
+is a **NOT YET** production ready project for an e-commerce shop; including a rental system